Senegal

 SUSTAINABLE DEVELOPMENT

-Senegal, as a beneficiary of the EBA scheme, is not obligated to ratify any conventions to be able to benefit from preferential access to the European market.
+Senegal, as a beneficiary of the EBA scheme, is not obligated to ratify any conventions to be able to benefit from preferential access to the EU market.
 Nonetheless, Senegal has ratified all 15 core international conventions on human and labour rights, which includes 7 UN human rights conventions and 8 ILO conventions on labour standards.
 Additionally, Senegal has ratified 8 conventions on environmental protection and 4 conventions on good governance aspects.

 Core international conventions on human rights and labour standards